LoveRL/Project_3-Classification-of-patient-conditions/README.md

 ## Validation method

-- 5-Cross validation was used.
+- 5-fold cross validation was used.
 - The whole data was split into 5-validation sets(train/test) in which the number of each class were considered.
 - Each validation sets ware saved as .csv format.